It’s 2022, planes are full once again and airlines have removed the wavers they put into place during the pandemic.

 - If you’re a MileagePlus member, you will still earn award miles based on the fare and your MileagePlus status, as well as full Premier qualifying points, lifetime miles and credit toward the four-segment minimum.
 However, Basic Economy flights do not count as Premier qualifying flights

 - With Basic Economy, you’ll also be in the last boarding group unless you’re a MileagePlus Premier member or companion traveling on the same reservation, the primary cardmember of a qualifying MileagePlus credit card or a Star Alliance Gold member.

 - If you’ve already purchased a Basic Economy ticket but find it too restrictive, you may have the option to add the benefits of a United Economy fare for a service charge.
-This will allow you to enjoy many of the features of United Economy, including the option to bring one full-size carry-on on board, complimentary seat assignment before check-in and the ability to upgrade to Economy Plus or a premium cabin seat.
+This will allow you to enjoy many of the features of United Economy, including the option to change or cancel your flight without paying a change fee, the option to bring one full-size carry-on on board, complimentary seat assignment before check-in and the ability to upgrade to Economy Plus or a premium cabin seat.

 - We can’t guarantee that parties of two or more will be seated together.

 - No refunds are allowed beyond the first 24 hours after ticketing.